January 1886 blizzard: Blizzard and related snowfall

 As the initial low pressure system formed, a cold front swept through the Plains, stirring up snow which had fallen from a previous blizzard.
 Although a minimal amount of new snow fell, blizzard conditions resumed in Colorado, Kansas and Nebraska late on January 6 due to increasing winds.
+In what was called the Big Die-Up on the Great Plains hundreds of thousands of cattle died.
 Telegraph wires were downed over a large area, with the rails of the Santa Fe, Burlington, Union, and Kansas Pacific railroads recovered with snow, resuspending travel.
 Cattle across the region were driven southward.
 Across the Texas Panhandle, at least five died due to exposure on January 6.

 Other locations across the Midwest received blizzard condition's along the inverted trough to the north and northwest of the main low pressure area.
 On January 7 and 8, this system's associated blizzard led to the largest loss of life from a blizzard in Iowa's history, with 20 perishing.
 Snow drifts across Kentucky shut down travel on the Louisville and Nashville, Chesapeake and Ohio, and Chesapeake and Southwestern railroads.

 In Jasper, Alabama, a mix of rain, sleet and snow fell on January 8 and 9.
 Savannah, Georgia, reported a light snowfall for the first time in six years.
 On January 8, a site within Wilkes County, North Carolina recorded 8 in of snowfall.
 The South Mountains near Staunton, Virginia, reported 14 in of snow, with 6 in measured in Staunton proper.
 The snow delayed trains and covered area roads.
 Harrisonburg, Virginia, received 10 in of snow during a "raging blizzard" in the night of January 8.
 Baltimore, Maryland, was blanketed by 9 in of snow.
 Pittsburgh, Pennsylvania, recorded 18.5 in of snow from this storm, which was its heaviest snowfall on record at the time (this snowfall has since fallen to fifth place).

 Up to 24 in of snow fell in parts of Long Island, with 11.9 in falling in Central Park.
 As the system moved through New England, snowfall appeared concentrated along the cyclone's path, with areas of over 15 in measured across southeast Connecticut and northeast Massachusetts.
 A separate maximum of over 10 in was noted across central Vermont.
 A 7:1 snow to liquid ratio (or 7 cm/in of snow for every 1 cm/in of rain) was determined from an average of the available snowfall and liquid equivalent measurements made at the time.
 Montreal experienced blizzard conditions with heavy snow and wind on January 9.